 When we fail to do what is right, we damage the world we live in, usually more than we realize, but we also hurt ourselves.
 Without rectitude, we are severely wounded as human beings, as anyone knows who has ever lived for any length of time with a bad conscience.
 As Churchill observed, rectitude is a “shield” that we need to have.
 “It is imprudent to walk through life without this shield,” he said.

 If we don’t have rectitude, we don’t have anything worth having.
 Without integrity, we are nothing.
-If we amassed all the wealth in the world but sacrificed the principles of right conduct in the process, our wealth would be nothing but cold comfort to us in the long run.
+If we amassed all the wealth in the world but sacrificed the principles of right conduct in the process, our wealth would, in the long run, be nothing but cold comfort to us.

 But finally, bear in mind that rectitude is the only way to have any good influence on those around us.
 What we are speaks much more loudly than what we say or do, and so let’s resolve to be people of integrity.
 People of justice.
 People who simply do what is right.